|2018||Package Price Per Person||Single Supplement|

 |Nikko Day Tour with Japanese-style Lunch

 Nikko is a major centre for Buddhism and the Shinto religion.
 It is located in a valley and surrounded by beautiful deciduous forests and majestic waterfalls.
 This optional tour will take you to the UNESCO World Heritage Site Nikko Toshogu.
 This area is well known for its distinctive architecture made up of a large number of wood carvings and buildings decorated with gold leaf.
 This design is unique and not seen elsewhere in Japan.
 You will also visit Kegon Waterfall (around 100m high) which is the main natural attractions in Nikko.
 This is the best spot to view maple leaves during autumn.
+Note: Please contact us for availability prior to departure.

 |Tokyo Disneyland Day Ticket